inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 		-- Groucho Marx
 senility, n.:
 	The state of mind of elderly persons with whom one happens to disagree.
-Some of the most interesting documents from Sweden's middle ages are the old county laws (well, we never had counties but it's the nearest equivalent I can find for "landskap").
+Some of the most interesting docnts from Sweden's middle ages are the old county laws (well, we never had counties but it's the nearest equivalent I can find for "landskap").
 These laws were written down sometime in the 13th century, but date back even down into Viking times.
 The oldest one is